esphome/esphome-devices/src/docs/devices/Brilliant-Smart-CCT-Globe-GU10/index.md

 Notes on the configuration code:

 - Best to use static IP address to ensure that the globe reconnects to the Home Assistant API quickly at power up
-- Customise the `substitutions` to suit your specific needs (names, IP addresses)
+- Customize the `substitutions` to suit your specific needs (names, IP addresses)
 - Use ESPHome secrets for passwords
 - If the brightness is set too low, the globe will go out.
 Looking into a solution for this
 - Colour temperatures in code are a guess